quantum-kite/kite/disorder.md

     # in this way we can add onsite disorder in the form [unit cell], 'sublattice', value
     ([+0, +0], 'B', 0.1)
 )
-# It is possible to add multiple different disorder types which should be forwarded to the export_lattice function
+# It is possible to add multiple different disorder types which should be forwarded to the config_system function
 # as a list.
 another_struc_disorder = StructuralDisorder(lat, concentration=0.6)
 another_struc_disorder.add_structural_disorder(